-Please listen to the announcements regarding extra-curricular activities.
-Due to the pandemic some extracurricular activities may not be offered or may be modified.
+Please listen to the announcements regarding extra-curricular activities

 The Staff and Administration at Port Perry High School understand and appreciate the value of extra-curricular activities.
 We believe that extra-curricular activities/programs enrich students' experiences at school, have a positive influence on self-concept, and can play a significant role in the academic achievement of participants.